Volt drop calculator

 Advertisement

-Volt drop is the voltage lost as current flows through the resistance of the line conductor — it does not involve the earth or CPC conductor, which only carries current during a fault.
-BS 7671 limits volt drop to 3% of supply voltage for lighting circuits and 5% for power circuits, measured from the installation origin to the furthest point.
-A result within 1V of the limit is flagged as a caution — the cable passes, but the margin is too thin for comfort and the next size up is worth specifying.
+Volt drop is the voltage lost as current flows through the resistance of the line conductor.
+BS 7671 limits it to 3% of supply voltage for lighting circuits and 5% for power circuits, measured from the installation origin to the furthest point.